-The object of celebration was the new book Jamie’s Comfort Food which I included in my December book reviews yesterday.
+The object of celebration was his new book Jamies Comfort Food which I reviewed this month.
 And we were being served dishes from the book to eat that night.

 My favourite was this Massaman curry with butternut and potato which I am definitely making again at home.
 Also dotted round the room were stalls of Jamie’s favourite beer, cheese, wine and meat producers.

 If you’d like to get a taste of the atmosphere that evening, watch this video from Jamie’s Food Tube which was recorded before my very eyes.

 With twinkly lights and panettone dangling everywhere from the ceiling the night kicked off the festive season in style.

 And of course no comfort food line up is complete without cakes… lots of them.